Washing Your Vehicle In The Winter | 10 Great Tips

 Don’t Forget The Mats

-Every single thing you walk around in will make it into your vehicle.
+Every single thing you walk through will make it into your vehicle.
 Remove the mats, shake out and wash.
 This will help keep your mats in great condition for longer.

 Don’t Skip The Dry Time